alphagov/govuk-puppet/README.md

 This assumes you have an environment variable set called FACTER_govuk_class.
 This should be set to the relevant class, if in doubt this is probably "development".
 Check the manifests/nodes.pp file for more options.

+A handy script is included that will:

+* Install Ruby if required
+* Install Puppet if required
+* Exit unless FACTER_govuk_class is set
+* Run the local puppet manifests

+So to get started, or just to apply the latest manifests you can run:

+    ./update.sh